5:00 – 6:15 p.m., Saturday, Chapin Hall

 The ritual acts of praise, reflection, remembrance and prayer conspire to make us mindful that knowledge is not a destination, but rather a path leading toward the quality of community for which we continue to yearn in all the languages of human spirituality.

-Baccalaureate has limited seating and is therefore a ticketed event, but live-stream viewing will be available in Brooks-Rogers Recital Hall and the Presser Choral Room in Bernhard Music Center, as well as in the MainStage of the ’62 Center.
+Baccalaureate has limited seating and is therefore a ticketed event, but live-stream viewing will be available in Brooks-Rogers Recital Hall and the Presser Choral Room in Bernhard Music Center.
 Only students can reserve (up to two) tickets for guests.
 Seniors will receive instructions about how to request tickets in April.